sakeefkarim/popaging-dataviz-UK/README.md

 ### The Challenge

-Contra previous iterations of `PopAging DataViz`, our short course will not culminate with a friendly ["Shark Tank"](https://popagingdataviz.com/shark_tank.html){.external target="_blank"} competition.
+Contra previous iterations of `PopAging DataViz`, our short course will not culminate with a friendly ["Shark Tank"](https://popagingdataviz.com/shark_tank.html) competition.
 Instead, participants will be asked to (i) work in pairs; and (ii) produce simple—but elegant—visualisations in `R` with data that we provide.
 For more information, please click The Challenge tab.

 ### Sponsors

-This short course is being co-hosted by the *Consortium on Analytics for Data-Driven Decision-Making* ([CAnD3](https://www.mcgill.ca/cand3/){.no-ext-icon target="_blank"}) and their partners at the [Leverhulme Centre for Demographic Science](https://www.demography.ox.ac.uk/){.external target="_blank"} at the University of Oxford.
+This short course is being co-hosted by the *Consortium on Analytics for Data-Driven Decision-Making* ([CAnD3](https://www.mcgill.ca/cand3/)) and their partners at the [Leverhulme Centre for Demographic Science](https://www.demography.ox.ac.uk/) at the University of Oxford.

 CAnD3 is hosted at McGill University and supported in part by funding from the [Social Sciences and Humanities Research Council of Canada](https://www.sshrc-crsh.gc.ca/home-accueil-eng.aspx) (SSHRC).